 Apathetic consumers don’t care about their debt.
 This can boil down to circumstances.
 If a debtor experiences bigger issues than the debt they owe, they may not care about the money.
 For instance, health issues which created a medical debt may be more important to the consumer.
 Empathy goes a long way in this scenario.
 Collectors that can connect with debtors tend to be more successful.

 These consumers are the most likely to accidentally engage in call baiting.
 The worry they are experiencing may cause them to ask many questions that sound suspicious.
 They often ask about how the debt will impact their credit score or if their wages will be garnished.
-These and other questions are also used be baiters to trick a collector and may seem suspicious to an agent.
+These and other questions are also used by call baiters to trick a collector and may seem suspicious to an agent.

 Parsons-O’Brien suggests you allow the consumer to be in control whenever possible.
 Just be sure you are remaining interactive.
 This is especially effective with debtors who are prone to be controlling during calls.
 When encountering this type of consumer, allowing them to guide you to a solution is simpler than trying push back.